Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability: Supplementary material for data generating process and hyperparameters selection

-In this section, we summarize the detail of cross validation on architecture selection, additional experiment results, and the visualization of either main effects or interactions effects from the numerical studies.
+In order to tune the hyperparameters, we performed a random stratified split of full training data into train set (80\%), validation set (10\%), and testing set (10\%) for all datasets.
+For datasets compiled from small-sized sparse settings (Chips, Diabetes, V1-cell), and medium-sized (Wine Quality, Bikeshare, and California Housing), we perform 5-fold cross validation for 5 different test splits.
+In addition, we summarize the details of cross validation on architecture selection, additional experiment results, and the visualization of either main effects or interactions effects from the numerical studies.